yan-xinyi/AKE/README.md

   Empty lines indicate a sentence break, and one consecutive paragraph represents a sentence.

 ## Requirements
-First, our system environment is set up according to the following configuration:
+System environment is set up according to the following configuration:
 - Python==3.7
 - Torch==1.8.0
 - torchvision==0.9.0